Serialcomms/Serial-Ports-in-VBA-Extra-Simple-2022/Functions.md

-## Serial Port VBA Functions - Extra-simplified set
+## Serial Port VBA Functions - Minimal Set

 ##### All functions support one pre-defined Com Port number with pre-configured settings only